FaysalMehrab/CodeLlama-with-LDB/README.md

 ```bash
 python -m vllm.entrypoints.openai.api_server --model bigcode/starcoder
 ```
-LDB automatically sets up the connection to your local servers when you specify model `starcoder` or `codellama`.
+LDB automatically sets up the connection to your local servers when you specify model `codellama`.

 If your server port is not the default `8000`, please set the option `--port` in `run_simple.sh` or `run_ldb.sh` to your local server port.